 What do I need for a virtual session?

-You need a good wifi connection and a space in which you have privacy and feel comfortable making sounds with your voice.
-If it is possible for you, I also recommend connecting with a laptop or desktop computer instead of a phone or tablet.
+You will need a good wifi connection and a space in which you have privacy and feel comfortable making sound with your voice.
+If possible, I also recommend using a laptop or desktop computer instead of a phone or tablet.

 Do you offer joint-sessions?

 No, I do not offer joint-sessions as I find that each singer comes with a different instrument, different vocal abilities and goals for singing.
 For this reason, I find it is most successful when we work on developing the voice in private sessions.